Academic Planning Recommendations

 - Consult with the Jewish Studies Director of Undergraduate Studies and the Learning Abroad Center to choose courses and programs that will fulfill requirements or offer credit toward your degree.

-- With the consultation of an appropriate faculty member, you can use this research as the basis for your senior project.
+- With the consultation of an appropriate faculty member, you can use research completed abroad as the basis for your senior project.

 - Internships abroad can also offer research experience that can be used for a senior project in consultation with a faculty adviser.